 - Mentalization-Based Treatment.
 Focuses on improving the process by which a person suffering from borderline personality disorder makes sense of him or herself, others, and the external world.

 - Medication for BPD.
 Treatment for borderline personality disorder can also include medication when therapy alone is insufficient to alleviate symptoms.
 Medication is generally not used to treat BPD specifically, because the symptoms vary widely, and the effectiveness is not clear.
 But when used to treat specific symptoms, use of prescription medication can be very effective in alleviating symptoms associated with BPD.

-Inpatient Treatment for Borderline Personality Disorder (BPD)
+Residential Treatment for Borderline Personality Disorder (BPD)